 - permanently if all participating jurisdictions endorse the decision and provide a clear justification

 We can assist regulators with the exemption process.
-Email TradeFacilitation@industry.gov.au
+Email TradeFacilitation [at] industry.gov.au

-Read the Users' Guide to the Mutual Recognition Agreement and the Trans-Tasman Mutual Recognition Arrangement on the Department of Education and Training’s website.
+Read the Users' Guide to the Mutual Recognition Agreement and the Trans-Tasman Mutual Recognition Arrangement on the Department of Education, Skills and Employment’s website.

 Mutual recognition with Europe